-Russell and Katharine have been working for Wycliffe Bible translators in Northern Nigeria, since 2014 with their daughter Lowenna.
-Russell aims to train the next generation for Bible translation from local students and Katharine also teaches, demonstrating to students how they can use translated Scripture in ministry and communities.
-She has written two lessons on “Care for Creation” and “What the Bible has to say about farming”, and shows students practical applications in this area.
+Russell and Katharine work with Wycliffe Bible Translators in northern Nigeria, where they live with their daughter Lowenna.
+Russell heads a college programme to train the next generation for Bible translation into Nigerian languages.
+Katharine teaches Scripture Use in the college, demonstrating to students how they can use translated Scripture in ministry and communities.
+She also teaches workshops on applying faith to a farming lifestyle in local communities around Nigeria and as such is our Eco Church overseas project partner.

 SJC contact: SANDRA HUFF

 Attila & Adele Toth

 Working in the town of Reghin, Romania, Attila and Adele serve impoverished and marginalised Romany communities.
 The needs of these people are vast and Attila and Adele commit their lives to bringing the gospel to them, through both practical and prayerful service.
 In 2018 SJC sent 32 people on mission to Reghin to support the building of an orphanage and farm project which will serve these communities, and almost 50 people will be serving in Romania over the course of 2019.